-Bioinformatic analysis of differential expressed proteins
+314 Bioinformatic analysis of differential expressed proteins.

-Differentially expressed proteins from NPDR and PDR patient groups were further analyzed using Ingenuity Pathway Analysis (IPA) (version 8.8) (Qiagen, Redwood, California, USA) to statistically determine the functions and pathways associated with each of the individual proteins.
-Accession number for each of the proteins and the fold change between NPDR and PDR groups relative to XDR group were tabulated.
-IPA utilized the Ingenuity Pathways Analysis Knowledge Base (IPA KB), a manually curated database of protein interactions from the literature, for analysis.
-A fold change cut-off of 1.5 was set to identify significant differentially regulated proteins.
-A list of networks and functional and canonical pathways were generated and the significance of the associations was assessed with the Fisher's exact test (p < 0.05).
+315 Differentially expressed proteins from NPDR and PDR patient groups were further analyzed using Ingenuity Pathway Analysis (IPA version 8.8) (Qiagen, Redwood, California, USA) to relative to XDR group were tabulated.
+IPA utilized the Ingenuity Pathways Analysis Knowledge

+317 statistically determine the functions and pathways associated with each of the individual proteins.

+Accession number for each of the proteins and the fold change between NPDR and PDR groups analysis.
+A fold change cut-off of 1.5 was set to identify significant differentially regulated significance of the associations was assessed with the Fisher's exact test (p < 0.05).